cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 Finally, we support creating your own custom reporters or using any kind of 3rd party reporter.

-{% note success %}
-Did you know that you can use {% urlHash 'multiple reporters' Multiple-Reporters %} with Mocha?

-This is especially useful when running in CI.
-Typically we see users using the default `spec` reporter to show up in `stdout` but then also generate an actual report file for `junit`.
-{% endnote %}

 {% note %}
 Once you've read through the documentation below, we invite you to experience the power of Cypress reporters via {% url "Section 9" https://github.com/cypress-io/testing-workshop-cypress/blob/master/slides/09-reporters/PITCHME.md %} of our open source {% url "testing workshop for Cypress" https://github.com/cypress-io/testing-workshop-cypress %}.
 {% endnote %}

-# Reporter
+# Custom reporter

-{% note info  %}
 You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
 For example, {% url "mochawesome" https://github.com/adamgruber/mochawesome %} requires `mocha` as a peer dependency.
 You will need to install `mocha` as a dev dependency of your own project for it to work.
-{% endnote %}

-## Custom Reporter
+## Installed locally

 Custom reporters can be loaded through a relative or absolute path.
-These can be specified in your configuration file (`cypress.json` by default) or via {% url "command line" command-line %}
+These can be specified in your configuration file (`cypress.json` by default) or via the {% url "command line" command-line %}.

-Say you have the following directory structure:
+For example, if you have the following directory structure:

 ```txt
 > my-project